Business Savings Products – General Terms and Conditions

 2.1 We will only accept cheques or bank transfers from a UK bank account held in the name of the Business, Cheques should be made payable to OakNorth Bank plc, and include the name of the Business and OakNorth Account number on the reverse.
 For bank transfers, the payment must come from the nominated bank account (as specified in the application) which must be in the name of the Business.
 Banker’s drafts are also accepted but must be made payable to OakNorth Bank plc and your bank must type the full name of the Business, nominated bank account number and nominated bank account sort code (as specified in your application) on the front of the banker’s draft to open the OakNorth Account.

-2.2 Deposits funded by online transfers will be credited to the Account and interest will begin accruing on the minimum daily balance of the business day on which we receive your funds.
+2.2 Deposits funded by online transfers will be credited to the Account and interest will begin accruing on the closing daily balance no later than one business day from when we receive your funds.
 Deposits funded by cheque or banker’s draft will normally be credited to the Account, not more than 2 business days after the business day we receive the cheque or bankers draft.
-Interest will begin accruing on the minimum balance of the business day we credit your Account.
+Interest will begin accruing on the closing balance of the day we credit your Account.

 3. Unauthorised or incorrectly executed payments